Spring Linseed Agronomy and Varieties

 In ideal conditions this may not be a problem because Linseed compensates well, branching out to fill the gaps.

-As part of an ongoing investment to improve the agronomy of the crop Premium Crops commissioned a range of sowing rate trials for harvest 2014 which demonstrated that historical trends towards lower sowing rates (around 650 seeds/m2) has been deleterious to the yields that can be achieved.
+As part of an ongoing investment to improve the agronomy of the crop Premium Crops annualy commission a range of sowing rate trials which demonstrate that historical trends towards lower sowing rates (around 650 seeds/m2) has been deleterious to the yields that can be achieved.

 Growers have the option of increasing their seed rates to 800 seeds/m2, with the aim of having thicker crops.
-Whilst this is no guarantee of a higher yield, it gives the crop the best possible chance to yield.
+Whilst this is no guarantee of a higher yield, it does improve the reliability of acheiving the right plant population and give the crop the best possible chance to yield.
 Premium Crops are subsidising this extra seed so the additional cost to the farmer is marginal.

 Linseed Sowing Date/Soil temperature